Tritons' Fountain

+Following the general election of 2017, the project passed under a new Ministry Transport, Infrastructure and Capital Projects (MTIP) with Dr. Ian Borg as Minister and Permanent Secretary Mr. Christopher Cutajar who saw to the undertaking of the project proposed by Mr. Cauchi.
+The contract for works was entered upon on 12 January 2017 and commencing on site at the end of January when the bronze figures were dismantled and sent to Fonderia Artistica Ferdinando Marinelli of Florence.
+Works were ready by the end of the year, and the fountain and piazza were officially inaugurated on 12 January 2018, precisely a year to date from the signing of the contract.
+The Project Manager was Ing Joseph Scicluna who was instrumental to bring the project to a satisfactory conclusion while the Site Manager was Joseph Mifsud.

 Design

-The fountain consists of three bronze figures of mythological Tritons holding up a platter.
+The fountain consists of three bronze figures of mythological Tritons holding up a huge circular basin measuring 5m in diameter and weighing approximately 3tons.
 Two of the Tritons are sitting, while the third one is kneeling, and they are balanced on a seaweed base.
 The face of each Triton is visible when viewed from City Gate.
 Their posture gives a sense of strength as well as spiral movement, which contribute to the monumentality of the fountain.
 The water jets were also designed in order to convey the sense of movement.
 The figures of the Tritons represent Malta's links with the sea, and their design was inspired by the Fontana delle Tartarughe in Rome.
 After the fountain's platter was damaged in the 1980s, a bronze pillar depicting a flight of seagulls was added to the fountain to support its weight.
 This was not included once the restoration was completed in 2018.

 The base of the fountain was originally designed with a quadripartite plan inspired by Rome's Fontana delle Naiadi, but this was later changed to a tripartite concentric plan.
 The base is constructed out of reinforced concrete, and it consists of four concentric water basins.
 The exterior is clad with a total of 730 tons of travertine slabs from Rome.
 The outer slabs of the vasca intermedia are decorated with a relief representing foliage.

 Beneath the structure of the fountain, there are a series of passages and chambers which allow for maintenance and inspection and connect the fountain to the water and electrical services.
 These underground passages and a pump room cover an area of over 140 m2, and are accessible through a manhole in the pavement near the fountain.

 The fountain was designed so as to avoid contrast with the nearby bastions, as well as to blend with the Victorian-era Kingsgate.
 The gate was demolished five years after the fountain was completed.